dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/core/basic-structures/pdf-reading-parameter.md

 # PDFReadingParameter

 The PDFReadingParameter interface represents the parameters for reading a PDF file.
-It contains the mode of PDF reading, the DPI (dots per inch) value, and the tarGetstype.
+It contains the mode of PDF reading, the DPI (dots per inch) value, and the target content type.

 ## Definition